sivagms/acrdocs/container-registry-get-started-docker-cli.md

    ms.date="10/07/2016"
    ms.author="stevelas"/>

->[AZURE.NOTE]Container Registry is currently in preview.

-# Get started working with images in an Azure container registry
+# Push your first image to a container registry using the Docker CLI

 The Azure Container Registry is a private instance of the public [Docker Hub](http://hub.docker.com).
 The Azure Container Registry integrates with Docker CLI for login, push and pull operations.

+>[AZURE.NOTE]Container Registry is currently in private preview.

 ## Walk through